turingschool/mod-0-curriculum/back-end/arrays.md

 students = ["Cindy", "Josiah", "Rigo"]
 ```

->To describe what the previous line of code does, one might say, "The `students` variable stores an Array of Strings.
+>To describe what the previous line of code does, one might say, "The `students` variable stores an Array of Strings representing student names.
 This array has 3 elements."

 <br>
 <div class="s-card">